Randomized Communication and Implicit Graph Representations: Introduction

 This question is interesting for three main reasons.
-First, we think it is a natural question, and it is surprising that a rich variety of graph families can be randomly projected into a \emph{constant-size} universal graph.
-Second, a simple derandomization argument shows that any family $\cF$ with a constant-size adjacency sketch also admits a size $O(\log n)$ adjacency labeling scheme, so positive examples to this question are also positive examples to the IGQ.
-And third, answering this question is equivalent to identifying all (total, Boolean-valued) communication problems with constant-cost randomized protocols.
-We briefly discuss these connections and our results below.\\
+First, we think it is both a natural question on its own, as well as being a natural probabilistic variant of the IGQ, and it is surprising that, as we will see, a rich variety of graph classes can be randomly projected into a \emph{constant-size} universal graph.